gpicardi/BluE/README.md

 ## **dht11:**

 ROS2 package to read data from the DHT11 temperature and humidity sensor.
-It publishes temperature and humidity in separate topics (/dht11/temperature and /dht11/humidity).
+It publishes temperature and humidity for 6 sensors as two Float64Multiarrays in separate topics (/dht11/temperature and /dht11/humidity).
 Based on the Adafruit_DHT python library.

 ## **ms8607:**

 RO2 package to read data from the MS8607 pressure, temperature and relative humidity sensor.
 It publishes pressure, temperature and relative humidity in separate topics (/ms8607/pressure, /ms8607/temperature, /ms8607/relative_humidity).
 Based on the adafruit_ms8607 python library.
+The code provides two nodes for bus i2c-0 and i2c-1.

+## **ms5837:**

+RO2 package to read data from the MS5837 depth, pressure, and temperature sensor (Blue Robotics).
+It publishes depth, pressure, and temperature in separate topics (/ms5837/pressure, /ms5837/temperature, /ms5837/humidity).
+Based on the smbus library.

+## **torches:**

+RO2 package to control the subsea lights (Blue Robotics).
+It subscribes to a topic called /torches_intensity (Int64 from 0 to 100) and sends PWM commands to regulate the intensity of the lights

 ## **bno055:**